 This link covers the processes for initiating informal and formal complaints used by students with disabilities to resolve complaints about these matters: Denial of academic accommodations, decisions regarding eligibility for academic accommodations, determinations of specific appropriate academic accommodations, provision of accommodations and auxiliary services, provision of communication services, and administrative decisions of the Disabled Students' Program (DSP).

 The Disabled Students’ Program (DSP) provides qualifying students with alternative media (Braille, e-text, audio, large print) upon request.
 Students may request conversion of required and recommended reading assignments, including course textbooks, course readers, handouts, and bCourse files.
 In addition, DSP students with alternate media accommodation can ask library staff to scan materials into an alternative format.
 For more information about how to request alternative media and when to expect your converted files, please read our alternative media guidelines.

-Campus Access Services maintains centralized campus resources designed to cost-effectively provide (at no expense to eligible event sponsors) effective communications accommodations (such as sign language interpreters, real-time captioners, or alternative format print materials) needed by participants with disabilities in University sponsored events/activities.
+Disability Access & Compliance maintains centralized campus resources designed to cost-effectively provide (at no expense to eligible event sponsors) effective communications accommodations (such as sign language interpreters, real-time captioners, or alternative format print materials) needed by participants with disabilities in University sponsored events/activities.
 Providing these accommodations for University sponsored activities/events is intended to eliminate the disproportionate fiscal burden otherwise borne by those relatively few event sponsors whose attendees/participants include an individual who requires reasonable accommodation to participate fully.

 UC Berkeley is committed to providing a campus free of physical access barriers that prevent people with disabilities from equally participating in university activities, services, and programs.
 If you encounter a physical barrier in or around a campus facility, please click this link to report the access barrier.
 Campus Access Services will assess the barrier and, where appropriate, provide funding for the removal of that barrier.